I have worked with many companies under their quarter and year-end pressure.

 However, there’s no need to overdo it.

-Create the close plan using a simple rich text field on the Opportunity.
+You can enter the Close Plan using a simple rich text field on the opportunity.

-Agree a Go / No Go Date with the customer.
+Likewise, agree on the Go / No Go Date with your prospect.

-This is not the date you expect the deal to close.
-Nor is it a commitment by the customer that you will win the deal.
+This date is not the day you expect the deal to close.
+Nor is it a commitment by the customer that she will sign the contract.

-Rather, it is the deadline date by which you and the customer will aim to close the deal.
-One way or the other.
+Instead, it is the deadline by which you and the customer will aim to close the deal one way or the other.

-The outcome may be a win or a loss, we don’t yet know.
-The Go / No Go date is the point at which you both agree the deal cannot be closed in Q4 and you will instead revisit the opportunity in the New Year.
+We don’t know whether the outcome will be a won or lost deal.
+However, the Go / No Go date is the point at which you and the prospect both agree the opportunity can no longer be closed in Q4.
+Instead, you will revisit the deal in the New Year.

-In salesforce, record these dates in a custom field.
-Track them through a report and Q4 dashboard chart.
+In Salesforce, record these dates in a custom field.
+Track them through a report and the Q4 dashboard chart.

 Indeed, many companies have inadvertently trained their customers to leave purchases to the end of each quarter.